USMNT star Pulisic scores perfect hat-trick in first Chelsea start since August | Goal.com

 USMNT star Pulisic scores perfect hat-trick in first Chelsea start since August

-Christian Pulisic’s reversal in fortune at Chelsea has continued in his latest outing for the Blues, with the United States international recording his first goals for the club in a perfect hat-trick.
+Christian Pulisic’s reversal in fortune at Chelsea has continued in his latest outing for the Blues, with the United States international recording his first goals for the club with a perfect hat-trick.

 The 21-year-old playmaker has endured a testing start to a spell at Stamford Bridge.